itsabhishek2003/SalesDashboard/README.md

 - KPI development and DAX analytics
 - Data visualization and interactive dashboard design (Power BI)
 - Business analysis and insight communication

-Feel free to copy and further personalize this README as your project evolves!